Computational-Intelligence-Fall18/Genetics/README.md

 # Genetics
 In this assignment, you will implement main parts of genetic algorithms. <br>
 There are lots of algorithms that researchers use in each part and your are going to implement the famous ones.
-And of course there are some rare ideas to implement here(we have to grade your work by hard things)!
+And of course there are some rare ideas to implement here(the harder you work the better grade you get)!
 <br><br>

 ### Implementations